2024 Libertarian National Convention

 The 2024 Libertarian National Convention was a political event to select the Libertarian Party nominees for president and vice president in the 2024 election.
 It was held from May 24 to the early morning of May 27, 2024, at the Washington Hilton in Washington, D.C.

 Background

 Elections were held for the chairmanship of the Libertarian National Committee, currently held by Angela McArdle, as well as the position of vice chair, currently held by Andrew Watkins.
 McArdle was elected at the 2022 convention in Reno, Nevada, by acquiring the votes of 69% of delegates.
 She was elected with the support of the Mises Caucus, which was created in opposition to Nicholas Sarwark's tenure as chairman.
 Independent candidate Robert F. Kennedy Jr. originally ruled out a nomination, then accepted a nomination the day of the convention, but was eliminated in the first round with 19 delegate votes.
-Donald J. Trump asked for the party nomination but was disqualified for not having submitted the appropriate paperwork.
+Donald Trump asked for the party nomination but was disqualified for not having submitted the appropriate paperwork.